Xiaohan5349/approw-docs-v1/docs/guides/federation/README.md

 ![](~@imagesEnUs/concepts/federation/1-1.png)

-## Why We Need Federation Authentication?
+## Why we need federation authentication?

 Federation authentication is a **distributed** identity authentication, when the user login into the **identity provider**, the user can select to log in to federal identity providers **trusted** by the current identity provider.
 Users can log in to a new system through federation authentication without having to register an account in the new system every time.